Alabama QB Tua Tagovailoa says he is entering 2020 NFL draft - WHIZ News

 TUSCALOOSA, Ala.
-(AP) — Alabama quarterback Tua Tagovailoa is entering the NFL draft.
+(AP) — Alabama quarterback Tua Tagovailoa put an end to the initial question about his future, announcing Monday that he is entering the NFL draft and closing the book on a college career that began with a splash and ended with a devastating injury.

-Tagovailoa, who had surgery on his right hip in November, announced his decision Monday, ending two months of speculation regarding the star quarterback’s plans as he tries to return from the serious injury.
-He was projected as a potential No. 1 overall pick before the injury Nov.
-16 against Mississippi State.
+Now the questions will be about where he’ll be drafted not if he would turn pro.

-That made his draft status less clear.
-Alabama team surgeon Dr. Lyle Cain has said Tagovailoa’s prognosis was “excellent” and predicted a full recovery.
+Tagovailoa is recovering from right hip surgery in November following an injury on Nov.
+16 against Mississippi State that ended projections of the start quarterback being the potential No. 1 overall pick.
+The serious injury made has made his draft status less clear though Alabama team surgeon Dr. Lyle Cain has said Tagovailoa’s prognosis is “excellent” and predicts a full recovery.

+Tagovailoa said during a news conference that he’s optimistic he’ll be able to play next season, but said it’s hard to predict how high he’ll be drafted.

+“It’s a unique situation, for sure,” Tagovailoa said with his parents and little brother, Taulia, watching from the front row.
+“A lot of the guys, the general managers, the owners, that I’ve talked to kind of said the same thing.
+They kind of look at this injury like a knee injury almost, although it’s not.
+In a way that, OK, are we going to take a chance on this guy or will he be able to possibly do a pro day before the draft and what-not?

 Tagovailoa, the 2018 Heisman Trophy runner-up, helped Alabama navigate the transition into one of the nation’s top passing offenses.
 In less than two seasons as starter, he set an Alabama record with 87 career touchdown passes and ranks third with 7,442 passing yards.